amgraham/dlist/README.md

 	RewriteEngine On
 	RewriteRule (.+)\.md$  dir-listing.php?action=markdown&file=$1

-You can keep the file anywhere you wish though (though I tend to believe the first copy is easier):
+You can keep the file anywhere you wish:

 	RewriteEngine On
 	RewriteRule (.+)\.md$  /assets/dlist/dir-listing.php?action=markdown&file=$1